MagnusThome/RejsaCAN-ESP32/README.md

 ## Housing

 Check out 3D printable housings in the <a href=3dprint>the 3D-print directory</a>.
-You can either have a housing where you connect using a cable or use the housing with an OBD2 connector to plug directly into the car.
+So far I've made one housing where you connect using a cable and another one with an integrated OBD2 connector to plug directly into the car.

 ![4](https://user-images.githubusercontent.com/32169384/140327538-1fef4d27-3961-447a-bb28-ced90950dfcf.jpg)